crust-firmware/crust/CONTRIBUTING.md

 - Run integration tests by building the firmware with `make TEST=1` and running it on the hardware (if possible).

+## Architecture

+This firmware is designed to be flexible yet extremely lightweight.
+It borrows heavily from ideas in both Linux and ATF for its layout and driver model.
+The code is divided into directories based on major function:

+- `configs`: These files contain configuration for each board supported by this firmware.
+They determine which subdirectory of `platform` is used and which devices are enabled.
+- `common`: Files in this directory contain the main logic of the firmware, as well as glue code for connecting drivers, handling exceptions, etc.
+- `drivers`: This directory contains a subdirectory for each class of drivers.
+  - `drivers/<class>`: These directories contain all of the drivers of a class, as well as generic dispatch code (in `drivers/<class>/<class>.c`).
+- `include`: This directory contains headers for code in `common` and `lib`, as well as standalone definitions.
+  - `include/common/arch`: These headers expose functionality of the CPU architecture that are not dependent on a specific hardware implementation.
+  - `include/drivers`: These headers specify the interface for each class of drivers.
+Also included are headers for individual drivers; these provide declarations necessary to interact with devices from outside the drivers.
+- `lib`: This directory contains standalone code that does not depend on other outside code (with few exceptions).
+This code should be easily reusable in other projects.
+- `platform`: This directory contains a subdirectory for each supported platform, which refers to a family of SoCs with a similar programming interface.
+  - `platform/<platform>/include`: This directory contains headers with platform-specific macro definitions, such as memory addresses of devices and register layouts that change between platforms.
+- `scripts`: These files are used to assist in building and linking the firmware, but contain no code themselves.
+- `tools`: Each file here is a self-contained program intended to be run on the host machine (in Linux userspace on the ARM cores) to gather information, manipulate hardware, load firmware, or for other reasons.

 ## Formatting

 Crust firmware uses Uncrustify to format all source code files.
 Running `make